Michael4real-ux/PERN-STACK-DEPLOYMENT/README.md

 ```
 The default server block is what will be responsible for handling requests that don't match any other server blocks.
 Right now if you navigate to your server ip, you will see a pretty bland html page that says NGINX is installed.
 That is the `default` server block in action.

 We will need to configure a new server block for our website.
 To do that let's create a new file in `/etc/nginx/sites-available/` directory.
 We can call this file whatever you want, but I recommend that you name it the same name as your domain name for your app.
-In this example my website will be hosted at *sanjeev.xyz* so I will also name the new file `sanjeev.xyz`.
+In this example my website will be hosted at *michael.xyz* so I will also name the new file `michael.xyz`.
 But instead of creating a brand new file, since most of the configs will be fairly similar to the `default` server block, I recommend copying the `default` config.

 ```
 cd /etc/nginx/sites-available
-sudo cp default sanjeev.xyz
+sudo cp default michael.xyz
 ```

-open the new server block file `sanjeev.xyz` and modify it so it matches below:
+open the new server block file `michael.xyz` and modify it so it matches below:

 ```
 server {